ekingedik/loupe-pytorch/README.md

 LSTM-Loupe shows the use of NetVLAD layer for pooling the outputs of multiple LSTM's.

-loupe-pytorch includes the pytorch implementations of multiple learnable pooling layers.
+loupe-pytorch includes the pytorch implementations of multiple learnable pooling layers:
+NetVLAD, NetRVLAD, SoftDBoW and NetFV